Antoine d'Aquin: The beginnings

 His grandfather was Philippe d'Aquin born Mordekhaï Crescas, his father Louis-Henri d'Aquin, physician to Queen Marie de' Medici, and his mother Claire Louis Lopez.

 Antoine studied medicine in Montpellier, became a doctor there (1648) and in 1656 acquired the survivorship of his father's office.
-In the same year (24 October), he married Marguerite Geneviève Gayant, the niece of Antoine Vallot (fr), king's first doctor in the service of Louis XIV and granddaughter of a royal provost of Clermont-en-Beauvaisis.
+In the same year (24 October), he married Marguerite Geneviève Gayant, the niece of Antoine Vallot (fr), the king's first doctor in the service of Louis XIV and granddaughter of a royal provost of Clermont-en-Beauvaisis.
 She died on rue de Verneuil (fr), and her funeral took place in Saint-Sulpice on 11 June 1698.
-They had ten children including Louis Thomas d'Aquin (born 1667 in Paris; died 7 May 1710 in Paris), priest, dean of the parish of Église Saint-Thomas-du-Louvre (fr) in Paris, bishop of Sées.
+They had ten children, including Louis Thomas d'Aquin (born 1667 in Paris; died 7 May 1710 in Paris), priest, dean of the parish of Église Saint-Thomas-du-Louvre (fr) in Paris, bishop of Sées.

 He was first doctor in the service of Queen of France Maria Theresa of Spain, following the death of her physician François Guénault in 1667.